-Her work often touches on the environment, climate, architecture, design, technology, food, and drink.
-It has been published, in print or online, by the New Yorker, the New York Times, the Wall Street Journal, the Atlantic’s CityLab, Travel + Leisure, AFAR, Texas Monthly, Modern Farmer, and beyond.
-A forthcoming essay on grain elevators will be included in an anthology on Midwestern architecture (Belt Publishing, September 2019).
+Her work often touches on the environment, urbanism, energy, design, technology, and food systems.
+It has been published, in print or online, by the New Yorker, the New York Times, the Wall Street Journal, Bloomberg BusinessWeek, Travel + Leisure, Modern Farmer, CityLab, AFAR, and beyond.
+Her essay on grain elevators was recently included the anthology Midwest Architecture Journeys (Belt Publishing, October 2019).